 No. The class is being offered in hybrid mode: your instructors will lecture in a classroom to anyone who wishes to attend.
 The lecture will be simultaneously broadcast on Zoom and recorded.
 The recorded lectures will be posted on the ROB 101 Canvas site.
 A student instructor will help the faculty member to monitor the chatbox on Zoom.
 You will be encouraged to participate.
 We’ll have anonymous means to ask your opinions about stuff.

-All exams and quizzes will be conducted in electronic form.
+All quizzes, HW sets, and projects will be conducted in electronic form.
 There will be a window of time during which they can be completed.
 ROB 101 will be much different than a typical college course: we are not planning on two midterms and a final exam.
 We are planning on course projects to be where you demonstrate your ability to synthesize information.
+The quizzes are “open book” and un-timed; they encourage you to review material.

 What requirement will ROB 101 meet?